 Philosophy at Lehman

-Below are some of the initiatives sponsored by the Philosophy Department at Lehman College for students with an interest in philosophy.
+Below are some of the initiatives and prizes sponsored or supported by the Philosophy Department.

-Students interested in joining Phi Sigma Tau must have completed three semesters of collegiate work generally and have completed two semester-length courses in the philosophy department with a minimum 3.0 Grade Point Average in those courses.
-Interested students should contact the society's faculty adviser Dr. Michael Buckley.
+Students interested in joining Phi Sigma Tau must have completed three semesters of collegiate work generally and have completed two semester-length courses in the philosophy department, with a minimum 3.0 GPA in those courses.
+Interested students should contact Prof. James Mahon.

-Every spring, the Philosophy Department holds a college-wide essay contest.
-The Annual Professor Jerome Weinstock Essay Prize honors the best course paper in Philosophy.
-Any student who has taken a PHI course is eligible to compete.
-The paper can be on any theme in philosophy that was submitted as a course assignment.
-The entries are blind-reviewed by a committee of philosophy professors.
-The winner is presented a certificate and monetary prize at the Annual Initiation Ceremony of Phi Sigma Tau, the International Honors Society in Philosophy.
+The Jerome Weinstock Essay Prize is an annual prize that honors the best paper written for a philosophy course.
+The paper can be on any topic.
+The entries are reviewed by the Philosophy Department and the winner is presented with a certificate and monetary prize ($300) at the annual initiation ceremony of Phi Sigma Tau, the International Honors Society in Philosophy.

 Jerome A. Weinstock (A.B., magna cum laude, Columbia College, 1965; Ph.D., The Johns Hopkins University, 1969) was an Assistant Professor of Philosophy at Lehman College and a member of the Doctoral Faculty at CUNY Graduate Center.
 He was the author of several articles in the areas of metaphysics, the philosophy of religion, and the history of philosophy, and was a young philosopher of very substantial promise.
 He died of a heart attack on June 6, 1974, at the age of 30.